Machrie Standing Stones with Goat Fell in the distance, Arran

 The Isle of Arran is a place where you can find a little bit of everything you'd ever want from a Scottish island.
 It has an ever-changing coastline, dramatic mountain peaks, sheltered beaches, verdant forests, great cultural festivals and a wealth of tasty local produce.

-A short break on Arran is perfect all year round, this island is a great location to escape busy city life.
+A short break on Arran is perfect all year round; this island is a great place to escape busy city life.

 Cycling on Arran